From Paganism to Christ: Kristalyn

 both fear and hope shuddered thru my veins.
 What if Jesus IS what He says He is?
 And what if I’ve been wrong ~ and on a wrong path ~ all along?

 Next, I began studying the lives of Christians I’d admired.
 I observed many who seemed to have something I was lacking.
-In my research, I happened upon a song of Jessica Willis’s that painted a picture of the day when the songwriter would come into the literal presence of the Creator God, having embraced Him in life, and the beauty and awe of that moment.
-In my spirit, I knew I did not want to miss that moment for any reason.
+In my research, I happened upon a song of songwriter Jessica Fisher’s that painted a picture of the day when a believer would come into the literal presence of the Creator God, having embraced Him in life, and the beauty and awe of that moment.
+In my spirit, I knew I did not want to miss that experience for any reason.
 Here is the song:

 I realized that my fear was not of going to hell, but of missing heaven.
 Of missing truth.
 Of missing what life was really all about.
 Of missing my Maker and the bliss of communing together, that which I had longed for for so long and sought with everything in me.
 What if I lived my entire life and missed the whole point?